Barry Rosenstein: Investing career

 Rosenstein first worked in the investment banking and merger departments of Merrill Lynch & Co.
 Inc.

 Before launching JANA Rosenstein worked with Asher Edelman, a well-known corporate raider, for 3.5 years in the 1980s.

 In the early 1990s Rosenstein went to San Francisco, having early success funding Copart, Inc., the world's largest car salvage company.
 He then led a private equity firm, Sagaponack Partners.

 Rosenstein founded hedge fund firm JANA Partners, in 2001, with about $35 million.
 Rosenstein is ranked with activist investors including Carl Icahn, Daniel Loeb and Bill Ackman.

 In April 2017, he made public that he and several investors owned 8.8% of Whole Foods, making them the second largest shareholders of the company after The Vanguard Group.
 He added that they aimed to shake up its board of directors and improve its use of technology.
 After Whole Foods merged with Amazon, Rosenstein sold his investment for $300 million in July 2017.

 Activist investing

 Through JANA Partners, Rosenstein buys large percentages of companies which he identifies as underperforming.
 He then has those companies make the changes he believes they need to improve the performance of the company.

 Boards

 Rosenstein serves on the board of trustees of Brown University, the Rock and Roll Hall of Fame and 92nd Street Y.

 Personal life

 In 1986, he married Lizanne Teitelbaum, the daughter of Dr Seymour Teitelbaum and Lilian Ostrovsky de Teitelbaum of Briarcliff Manor, New York, and Buenos Aires, with Rabbi David Kahane and Cantor Dov Kerin officiating at the Plaza Hotel in New York.
-He took up yoga after a 1992 wind-surfing accident.
-Doctors told him he needed surgery, but he chose yoga instead.
 In 2008, Forbes estimated his net worth at $1.3 billion.